 The American Public Transportation Association (APTA) is North America’s foremost organization dedicated to the advancement of public transit.
 APTA is a nonprofit international association of over 1,500 member organizations which include transit systems, planning, design, construction and finance firms, product and service providers, academic institutions, and state associations and departments of transportation.

 The American Public Transportation Association offers competitive salaries and excellent benefits.
 We are on the orange/blue and red Metro lines.
-To apply for any of the positions listed below, please send resume with salary history and cover letter to:
+To apply for any of the positions listed below, please send cover letter and resume to:

 The American Public Transportation Association has an immediate need for an individual to assist our Government Affairs team in advocating for the public transportation industry's interests on federal legislative issues to members of Congress, the executive branch and others.
 Duties include: conduct meetings with members of Congress, congressional staff and administration officials to communicate industry positions on federal legislative and regulatory issues; assist in developing association strategies to implement federal policies; prepare written materials, such as letters, congressional testimony, issue briefs, etc., to help convey industry positions; analyze and communicate federal activities to association members; and work with the association’s members to develop consensus on industry positions for legislation and other congressional or administration activities.